Nutrition Tips for Lichen Planus

 The medical community has already correlated the ‘western diet’ with the west’s high rate of autoimmune disease experienced by patients in and out of clinical situations.

-This diet is characterized by food which is heavily refined, processed or deep-fried with oil, confusing the body.
+This diet is characterized by food which is heavily refined, processed, or deep-fried with oil, that confuses the body.
 The food is often grown with lots of chemicals and packed with added sugar and refined flours.

-While the underlying metabolic and immunologic mechanisms are still being explored, these dietary factors are thought to be key causes in the development of autoimmune diseases.
+While the underlying metabolic and immunologic mechanisms are still being explored, some doctors think these dietary factors are thought to be key causes in the development of autoimmune diseases.
 By limiting your intake of them you are giving your body a greater chance of healing itself.

 Though medication can go a long way to relieving discomfort, a lichen planus diet will always be a part of the healing process.
 Whatever medical treatments you decide to try, you need to be discerning with what constitutes your diet.
 We have seen how certain foods have repeatedly caused increased risk of autoimmune diseases, as well as flaring up related symptoms.